cotton123236/CottonJS/README.md

-# cotton.js
+# Cotton.JS
-a JavaScript library  which allows you to make a mouse-followed animation easily
+Cotton.JS is a JavaScript library that allows you to make a mouse interaction animation easily.